Rome football derby

 Rome’s citizens are divided in two, the ‘giallorossi’ (yellow and red) and the ‘biancocelesti’ (white and sky blue).
 The tension is so big in these matches that tempers have flared more than once in the past.
 There have been a few important incidents in these derbies, mainly caused by both sets of ultra fans, who are very powerful organizations.
 In 2004, the was trouble in the stands and the ultra leaders of AS Roma walked onto the pitch to ‘have a chat’ with their captain Francesco Totti about how the team was performing.
 Shortly after the match was abandoned.

-If you’re in romantic Rome during the first week of March, buy your tickets for the match and attend this unique Italian experience that has all the passion and fieriness of the Roman people.
+If you’re visiting romantic Rome, buy your tickets for a football match and attend this unique Italian experience that has all the passion and fieriness of the Roman people.
 Unmissable!